mcgnly/DeveloperDocumentation/HowTos/Flashing.md

 <img src="assets/third.jpg" class="center" width=300px>

 You can always revert to the original sensor functionality by flashing the modules and re-installing the original sensor firmware.
-The original firmware for each of the sensor modules can be downloaded from <a href="https://s3-eu-west-1.amazonaws.com/relayr-firmware/BLEModulesFirmware-20140910.zip"> this link </a>.
+The original firmware for each of the sensor modules can be downloaded from <a href="https://s3-eu-west-1.amazonaws.com/relayr-firmware/BLEModulesFirmware-20140910.zip"> this link </a>. **Please note** that in order to set the iBeacon to DFU mode (so that the firmware could be flashed again) you would need to remove the battery/power supply and then put it back again while maintaining the module's button pressed.

 ### For iOS Users